sipstack/www/src/views/pages/resources/blog/phone-calls-vs-video-calls:-this-time-it's-personal /content.md

 Captain Obvious meme

-You’re welcome!
+You’re so very welcome!
 We hope you enjoyed this educational and invaluable article.
 And remember, whether you’re receiving a voice call or video call, [WHOIS by Sipstack](https://www.sipstack.com/product/whois) can help make sure you stay safe against spam.
 (Nice segue, Jeff!)